Harvest squash casserole marries the flavors and textures of fall into a beautiful, delicious side dish.

 - Kosher salt and white pepper to taste

-Cut spaghetti squash in 1" slices and place on a baking sheet.
-Oven: place in a baking dish and cover with foil, cook for 45 minutes to 1 hour at 350*F. Microwave: Cover halves with plastic wrap and place in a dish in an inch or so of water and cook on high for about 10 minutes.
+Cut spaghetti squash in 1" slices and place on a baking sheet, or cook whole by placing in a baking dish and cover with foil, cook for about an 1 hour to 1 hour and 15 at 350*F. Microwave: Cover halves with paper towel and place in a dish in an inch or so of water and cook on high for about 10 minutes.
 Flesh should easily fall away from sides in strands.
+Seeds can be scraped out before of after cooking.

 Heat olive oil and butter in a heavy skillet on medium heat.
 Add minced garlic and saute briefly.